DEMOCRACY

 FROM THE BOTTOM-UP

-The Free City is a framework for participatory governance that’s both coherent and scalable.
-We have a vision of democracy built and safeguarded from the bottom up — giving every city and community the structure to deliberate, decide, and act for itself.
+The Free City is a framework for deliberative, citizen-led governance that is permanent, non-advisory, and scalable.
+We envision a democracy built — and safeguarded — from the bottom up, giving communities the structure to deliberate and decide together.

 restoring public power AND CIVIC TRUST.

-Democracy is a living system — it must evolve, if we want to keep it.
+Democracy is a living system that must evolve if we want it to endure.

-As a nation grows and power drifts further from the people, so does its effectiveness and the people’s trust.
-The Free City vision rebuilds governance from the bottom up, by returning power to the people at the local level — deliberative, coherent, and collective, all while remaining distinct.
+As a nation grows, power drifts further from the people, and so does its effectiveness and public trust.
+The Free City rebuilds governance from the bottom up by returning decision-making power to people at the local level: deliberative, coherent, and collective, while remaining distinct and autonomous.

 -

-The Free City is a framework for rebuilding democracy from the bottom-up through local, permanent, and authoritative Citizens’ Assemblies.
+The Free City offers a framework for rebuilding democracy from the bottom up through local, permanent, and representative Citizens’ Assemblies.

 -

-A Citizens’ Assembly (“CA”) is a representative group of randomly selected residents (just like a jury!) who learn about an issue from experts and stakeholders, deliberate together, and make policy recommendations or decisions.
-Assemblies are structured, facilitated, and bound to policy and legal frameworks.
-A different group of citizens would rotate in and out.
+A Citizens’ Assembly (CA) is a representative group of randomly selected residents (much like a jury!) who learn about an issue from experts and stakeholders, deliberate together, and make policy recommendations or decisions within defined legal frameworks.

-The Free City advocates for permanent Citizens’ Assemblies at the local, city level.
+The Free City advocates for permanent Citizens’ Assemblies at the local (city) level as a core democratic institution.

 -